SystemsApproach/book/e2e/tcp.rst

 	     so is a great way to make sure your basic understanding of TCP is sound.

-If network latency is high—in the hundreds of milliseconds—then a few RTTs can quickly add up to a visible annoyance for an end user.
-Establishing an HTTP session over TCP with Transport Layer Security (:ref:`Section 8.5 <8.5 Example Systems>`) would typically take three round trips (one for TCP session establishment and two for setting up the encryption parameters) before the first HTTP message could be sent.
+If network latency is high—say 100 milliseconds or more—then a few RTTs can quickly add up to a visible annoyance for an end user.
+Establishing an HTTP session over TCP with Transport Layer Security (:ref:`Section 8.5 <8.5 Example Systems>`) would typically take at least three round trips (one for TCP session establishment and two for setting up the encryption parameters) before the first HTTP message could be sent.
 The designers of QUIC recognized that this delay—the direct result of a layered approach to protocol design—could be